essam-shahid/Essam_Shahid_Bhatti/README.md

 ### Pre-Ingestion

 	We have created 2 targets in Makefile *create-tables* and *file_prep*.
 The create-tables target will create empty tables for the below ingestion and analysis.
 	The file_prep will prepare the file.
-Since *.import* SQLITE command loads complete data, we will remove the header used *sed* command and create a generic loading file "Latest_File.csv".
+Since *.import* SQLITE command loads complete data, we will remove the header using *sed* command and create a generic loading file "Latest_File.csv".
 	Once file to be loaded is prepared, we will move the actual file to a done directory so we can have a backup of the file if it is required.
 We also zip the actual file to make sure there aren't any space issues.
-	The above step is when we have the following ingestion running on a machine.
+	The above steps are done when we have the following ingestion running on a machine.

+### Post-Ingestion

+	Pose Ingestion target removed the loaded file from the loading directory.

 ### Task 1: Ingesting the data